byronpendason/byronpendason.github.io/young_penda.md

 Penda stepped into the doorway, and looked around.
 He thought of his father's words, *Enter every strange doorway carefully, observe what's inside before entering.
 You never know what enemy could be hiding there.*

-"A wise man, King Pybba was," the witch said, "Does my humble abode pass your test?"
+"A wise man, King Pybba was," the witch said, "Does the humble abode of Rowena the witch pass your test?"

 "So now you're reading my thoughts?"
 Penda asked.

-"I've been having dreams these last several weeks," the witch replied, "I've seen much of your life, and even some of your futures.
+"I've been having dreams these last several weeks," Rowena replied, "I've seen much of your life, and even some of your futures.
 With that kind of knowledge, reading your thoughts from your body language is child's play!"

 "My futures?"
 Penda asked incredulously, "As in more than one?"